jri/dm4-box-renderer-dom/README.md

 =========================

 A simple DeepaMehta 4 plugin that illustrates the development of a Topicmap Renderer Customizer.
-The Box Renderer replaces the default topicmap topic rendering (icon + label) by "label in orange box".
+The Box Renderer replaces the default topicmap topic rendering (icon + label) by "label in blue box".

 DeepaMehta 4 is a platform for collaboration and knowledge management.
 <https://github.com/jri/deepamehta>